 Ingredient: Meats or Oils | Technique: Fat-Washing

-Today, an increasingly esoteric parade of meats (duck confit, chorizo, foie gras, pork al pastor) and oils (pistachio, avocado, coconut) are finding their way into drinks.
+Today, an increasingly esoteric parade of meats (duck confit, chorizo, foie gras, pork al pastor) and oils (pistachio, avocado, coconut, olive) are finding their way into drinks.
 While they have all strayed far beyond Lee’s original bacon fat concoction, they all still adhere closest to the traditional method of fat-washing, in which an ingredient is added to spirit, then frozen so that the hardened layer of fat can be easily skimmed or strained away, leaving just the flavor behind.

 It’s hard to imagine whether fat-washing will still be on cocktail menus in another decade’s time.
 But in closer range, it feels like a natural off-shoot of the increasing bond between kitchen and bar, and likely has miles to go before it tires out.
 De Soto, for his part, certainly isn’t fatigued.
 He recently broke out the sous-vide machine to melt coconut oil into gin mixed with pandan leaves.
 The resulting fat-washed gin is a key ingredient in his Coconut Oil Negroni, which will debut on Danico’s menu in June.